 Meanwhile, a chilled ambiance continued inside the Tequila Herradura Express with a mixture of Spanish pop and soft modern rock.
 And the cocktails kept being delivered right to our comfy seats.
 Next up was a creamy coconut and strawberry concoction that got us realizing how versatile tequila can be!

 After nearly two hours of such an enjoyable ride, we were almost disappointed to be disembarking from the train.
 But the fun had only just begun.
-We had arrived to the tequila-producing town of Amatitán, where we were briefly transferred onto buses for a few minutes ride to Casa Herradura.
+We had arrived at the tequila-producing town of Amatitán, where we were briefly transferred onto buses for a few minutes ride to Casa Herradura.

 Casa Herradura: An Ancient Hacienda Where Old Meets New

 The massive hacienda is a mixture of old and new.
 First, we toured the modern tequila producing factories sprawling across the well-manicured grounds.
 But we had learned that among the conveyor belts and automation, much of Herradura’s tequila production is still done by hand today.
 A jimador, an agave farmer, taught us how he expertly shaved-off the prickly outer layers of the plant, which revealed an agave piña.

 This “pineapple” (it really looks like a giant pineapple) then gets roasted in brick ovens.
 We tasted the fruits of his labor and had a nice chew on sweetly roasted agave slices.